Former ‘Apprentice’ Staffer Claims Donald Trump Wore Diapers On Set: ‘He Would Often Soil Himself’

 — MeidasTouch.com (@MeidasTouch) November 28, 2020

 Casler reasserted his claims in a tweet, adding that diapers explain Trump’s posture.
-The commander-in-chief, he said, moves awkwardly because he uses a plastic gridle.
+The commander-in-chief, he said, moves awkwardly because he uses a plastic girdle.

-Casler has previously made similar allegations.
+The comedian has previously made similar allegations.

-In a 2018 interview with People, he said that Trump took Adderall while filming his reality show and claimed that he was often inappropriate around young women.
-Comedian Kathy Griffin vouched for Casler’s credibility, and praised him for releasing this information to the public.
+In a 2018 interview with People, Casler said Trump took Adderall while filming his reality show and claimed he was often inappropriate around young women.
+Comedian Kathy Griffin vouched for Casler’s credibility and praised him for releasing this information to the public.

 Actor Tom Arnold also spoke highly of Casler, saying that journalists should pay attention to what he is saying because he has evidence that his claims are true.